-David’s army was organized into two main formations: the regular army and the militia.
+David’s army was organized into three main formations: the regular army, the militia, and the royal guard.
 The regular army was commanded by Joab and evolved out of the group who followed David in the wilderness.
 “The Thirty” seemed to form the nucleus of this group.
 Because of their history with David, it is likely that David maintained complete control of the regulars during the coup.

 King David Defeats Absalom’s Forces

 While fleeing Jerusalem, King David plants a double agent, Hushai, within Absalom’s inner circle.
 Hushai was able to convince Absalom and some of his other advisors to not pursue David right away, but rather engage him at a later time.
 This gave David time to organize his forces, resupply his men, and draw Absalom’s forces to his geographic area of choice, a strategic blunder for Absalom.

 Although David likely planned the operation against Absalom’s forces, he did not take part in it.
 While it was common for David to fight with his men, in this instance his men convinced him to stay safely within the walls of Mahanaim, located east of the Jordan River.
 His men’s concern was probably two-fold: David’s age and David’s emotional connection to Absalom.

 The raging battle between David’s forces and Absalom’s took place within the Woods of Ephraim, a location that would favor David’s men.
 David’s regular forces were commanded by men who gained their military prowess in the wilderness with David.
 If the regular army was significantly smaller than the militia, the Woods of Ephraim would have been to David’s advantage.
 This kind of location was not conducive to neat military formations (preferable for the militia) and required irregular tactics.
 This decision to use the Woods of Ephraim again shows the brilliance of David as a military strategist and tactician.